Download our Program Overview to learn more

 Where can I get more information?
 An optional information session will be held on Tuesday, September 26 at 5:30pm at the Center for Identity + Inclusion (5710 S Woodlawn).
 This session will give you an opportunity to hear more about about three cohort based programs for leadership development, ask questions before applications are due, and hear from past participants.
 The programs represented include:

 - Seeds of Justice, run by the University Community Service Center, has a focus on meaningful service and social change through engagement in the community

 - Emerging Minds Project, run by the Office of Multicultural Student Affairs, uses intentional dialogue and reflection to discuss social justice and diversity issues

 - Student Leadership Institute, run by the Center for Leadership and Involvement, practices effective ethical leadership through bi-weekly workshops and innovative project development

-Applications to join the 2018 cohort will be available starting on September 25.
+Applications to join the 2018 cohort have now closed.

 What are participants saying?